Preface

 AI for Science is a relatively new cross-disciplinary direction that has emerged in the last few years, applying ML to specific scientific problems.
 The most famous example is DeepMind’s AlphaFold, which essentially solved protein structure prediction — an open problem in biology for fifty years — and earned the 2024 Nobel Prize in Chemistry as a result.
 Beyond that, AI for math, AI for materials science, and others are all getting more attention.
 As an aside: using AI to do the kind of formal verification mentioned earlier, in order to bring down its cost, is now one of the most important research questions within AI for math.

 Honestly, AI feels to me more like the fusion of theory and systems, with a very wide range.
-Research in this area can lean very theoretical or very systems-y.
+Research in this area can be very theoretical or very systems-y.
 So the bar for the people in it is unusually high.
 The very top AI researchers tend to be full-stack researchers strong in both math and engineering — they can derive scaling laws and other theoretical analyses, and at the same time get a full training pipeline running stably across thousands of GPUs.
 That kind of profile is rare in any other CS subfield, but in AI it’s almost the standard at top labs.

 Separately, from a personal-development standpoint, AI is probably one of the best-paying and best-employment directions in CS right now.
 But it’s also extremely competitive and iterates extremely fast — a paper put up on arxiv can be obsolete three months later.
 Surviving in this direction requires a particular mindset: you have to keep up with the community’s pace, but you also have to keep your judgment in the middle of all the hype and not get swept along.